gear-foundation/gear-wiki/docs/api/vouchers.md

 });
 ```

-### Update voucher
+### Update a Voucher

-The `api.voucher.update` can be used to update the voucher.
-All parameters in the 3rd argument are optional, but at least one parameter must be specified.
+The `api.voucher.update` method can be used to update a voucher.
+All parameters in the third argument are optional; however, at least one parameter must be specified.

 ```javascript
 const tx = await api.voucher.update(
   spenderAddress,